Vop Osili: 2011 election certification

 On December 22, 2011, Rosenberg ruled that White had in fact violated election law, and that he had been ineligible to run.
 Rosenberg ordered the Recount Commission to remove White from office and declare Osili as the winner by default.
 White immediately announced he would appeal, and asked Rosenberg to stay his ruling until a higher court could hear the case.
 The next day, Rosenburg issued a temporary stay on his own ruling until January 3, 2012.
 On January 4, Rosenburg ruled that White could stay in office while his appeal worked its way through the courts.
 If Osili ultimately became Secretary of State, he would have been the first Democrat to hold that post since 1994.

 According to Jim Shella, political reporter at WISH-TV in Indianapolis, if Osili ultimately became Secretary of State, the Republicans would have legally received no votes in the Secretary of State's race.
 This would drop them below the 10 percent threshold required to retain major-party status in the state (major party status is determined by Secretary of State results).

 On February 4, 2012, White was convicted of six felonies related to his actions in the 2010 election, thus automatically removing him from office; Indiana, like most states, does not allow convicted felons to hold office.
 White tried to get the charges reduced to misdemeanors at sentencing, but Hamilton County Superior Court Judge Steven Nation refused to do so, thus ending any chance of White regaining office even if Rosenberg's ruling giving the office to Osilli had been reversed on appeal.
 Governor Mitch Daniels appointed White's deputy, Jerry Bonnet, as interim Secretary of State.
 However, the Indiana Supreme Court threw out Rosenburg's ruling, holding that the Democrats had filed their challenge too late.
 The court's decision allowed Daniels to appoint a permanent successor.

 Indianapolis City-County Council

 In 2011, Osili won the race in City-County Council District 15 against Republican A. J. Feeney-Ruiz and Libertarian Zachary Capehart..
 He received 80% of the vote.

 In 2015, the council districts were redrawn, eliminating four at-large seats, and shifting Osili to District 11.
 Osili won the 2015 election for District 11 against Republican Remington O'Guin with 86% of the vote.

 In February 2018, City-County Council President Stephen Clay stepped down and endorsed Osili to succeed him.
 Osili was elected president unanimously.

+Osili currently serves as the chair of the Committee on Committees, and Rules and Public Policy.
+Osili serves on the standing committee for Community Affairs.